CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 Here final2-2.a.py is the integrated version, and final2-2.2.1.py and final2-2.2.2.py are functionally separate versions.

 #### Documentation:
-##### final2-2.0.py
-Version 0.
-A general framework for the work.
-Find the NGG sites with or without Zimmerome SNPs on reference genome.
-Give three plots:
-  1. Sample PAM sites distribution (plot out first 100 PAM sites of the two genomes against chromosome position)
-  2. Histogram of PAM sites distribution on different parts of genomes, 100 bins
-  3. Scatterplot of PAM sites distribution on differetn parts of genomes, 10000 points

-##### final2-2.1.0.py
-Version 1.0.
-Besides generating plots, it generates the changed PAM sites as well.
-An alignment check procedure is added, too.

-##### final2-2.1.py
-Version 1.2.
-The changed PAM sites are written in a more readable and standard format.

-##### final2-2.2.py
-Version 2.0.
-Version 2.x is for command line running (others may be tuned in Spyder).
-So this is an integrated version to run through all chromosomes based on version 1.2.

 ##### final2-2.2.1.py
 Version 2.1.
 Previous versions import the exported Spyder data format zids.spydata to include Zimmerome SNP information (to save time).
 Here it uses .pickle format data to allow automatic read-in.

 ##### final2-2.2.2.py
 Version 2.2.
 This version generates a statistic sheet of number, and changed number and rate due to SNPs of two genomes.

-##### final2-2.3.py
-Version 3.2.
-Basically the same with version 2.2, but run on different platforms.

 ##### final2-2.a.py
 Version 4/a.
 This file basically integrates all the previous code together.